Here is the school calendar for the rest of year.

 My favorite thing about BHBE is that it is welcoming and inclusive of everyone, regardless of how observant you are.
 Stacy B. Glenview

 Our virtual Tuesday experience weaves together individualized Hebrew with unique opportunities to explore Jewish history and tradition around the world.
-Plus targeted sessions in key ritual skills, such as the study of Torah and Haftarah trope.
+Plus targeted sessions in key ritual skills, such as Torah and Haftarah trope, virtual Hebrew Through Movement, conducting a Passover Seder, and more.
 (One-on-one Hebrew is available on other afternoons as well.)

 The dedicated teaching staff has been fantastic.
 Allison K. Evanston

 Madrikhim Fully Integrated into Program

 High school students serve as mentored aides in the program, providing role models for their younger siblings and friends.

 Our substantial and friendly family-led Tot Shabbat community (ages 0 – 6) meets weekly on Saturdays for a thoroughly fun and interactive service, followed by a light brunch and playtime.
 This is a great opportunity for both kids and parents to make friends.
 Jr. Congregation, a lively, educational, and meaningful experience with Jewish prayer for students in grades 2 – 6, meets simultaneously in the BHBE chapel.
 Families with Littles, our monthly program for families with young children, meets on Friday or Saturday evenings from 5:30 – 6:30 (at the start or end of Shabbat), for Shabbat songs, a pizza dinner, and fun entertainment, such as bubble shows, animal shows, magicians, and jugglers.
 All Shabbat experiences are open to the community!